barafael/barafael.github.io/_posts/2017-11-05-Simple-PID-flight-controller.md

 would be nice to really have a general controller not for just one niche, sacrificing some features (Tailsitter option, Heli-style rotor control) for a more general approach (also with more than the 3 flight modes which OAV has).
+Additionally, OAV does not support a derivative gain (the D in PID), arguing that this form of feedback is unnecessary for vehicles that naturally have a high damping factor due to having a higher mass or large wings.
+The accuracy of this statement is debatable, and to provide a more general approach a D gain is necessary (if only for meta-stable systems or niche cases like multicopters).

 Another feature of OAV is that it can entirely be configured via the onboard LCD screen (that is a miracle, really).
 Since version 1.5, you may also use